A Self-Reflecting Formal Language: Introduction

 \section{Introduction}

-A natural language is interpreted in the world and at the same time it is part of the world.
-This peculiarity allows us to use a natural language to describe and study that very natural language.
-For example, English allows linguists and philosophers to study English, in particular its syntax, semantics, and its interpretation in the world.
-Our aim is to construct a formal theory that possesses the above property of natural languages: an interpreted theory that is a meta-theory in relation to itself, which means that such a theory $T$ is interpreted in a structure that contains the theory $T$, its syntax, semantics, and interpretation.
-We call such a theory a \textit{self-reflecting} theory.
-An interpreted theory describes the structure in which it is interpreted, so a self-reflecting theory also describes itself, in particular its own syntax, semantics, and interpretation.
+Some natural language expressions refer to (= denote, designate, connote) objects.
+But at the same time the words and the expressions of natural language are also objects that could be referred to by natural language expressions.
+This allows us to use natural language to describe and study that very natural language.
+For example, English allows linguists and philosophers to study English, in particular its syntax, semantics, and the relation that maps a natural language expression to the object it refers to.
+In this paper we construct a formal theory, which we call reflectica, whose language possesses the above property of natural language; we explicate this property as follows:

-Those who are familiar with G\"odel's incompleteness theorems~\cite{sep-goedel-incompleteness} or with axiomatic theories of truth~\cite{halbach2014axiomatic} may wonder: aren't Peano Arithmetic or some theories of truth self-reflecting theories?
-Not at all, because these formal theories are not interpreted theories: their expositions say nothing about their interpretations.
-But maybe we can endow one of these theories with an interpretation that will make it a self-reflecting theory?
-This question is not trivial because after we add an interpretation, the interpreted theory should also describe this very interpretation.